BisakhaD/CZ4010-Applied-Crypto/README.md

 2. Go to the **openssl.cnf** file and change the directory path to the location of your folder <br/>
 3. Go to **intermediate/openssl.cnf** and change the directory path similar to step 1
 4. Open terminal and grant permission for all files by running **chmod +x (file name)**.
 For example for the **main.sh** file the command would be: <br/> ``` chmod +x ./main.sh ``` <br />
-5. Follow the following instructions based on the role you choose:
+5. Follow the following instructions based on the role (host/client).

 ### Role of a Host: